Favorite Memory of Kevin Durant...

 Forget the "ONLY ONE YEAR!" debate, forget the vitriol spewed by some over his departure, and forget anything other than the 35 games Kevin Durant donned the burnt orange.
 After the jump, we go back in time to a magical half of basketball in Oklahoma City...

 As a military officer, I get frustrated when people throw out the label of "leader" or talk about "leadership" without any proper framework for its use.
 Leadership is an art form, and the subtleties involved in being a good leader can be lost upon the untrained eye.
 While I still have a long, long, long way to go in my professional development, I've never forgotten a phrase from my former ROTC instructor.
 Before our annual Military Skills Competition, he told me "anyone can look like a leader when things are going great.
 But when things get bad, real bad, you need to understand that everyone else is going to look to you.
 If you show trace of any weakness, hesitation, or doubt over winning this competition, there is nothing you can say or do to bring them back."
-He wasn't talking about clapping, he wasn't talking about gung-ho pep talks, he was talking about the heir of confidence and surety that I needed to have about myself and my team, regardless of what happened.
+He wasn't talking about clapping, he wasn't talking about gung-ho pep talks, he was talking about the confidence and surety that I needed to have about myself and my team, regardless of what happened.

 Along the same line, it's really hard to gauge someone's character until you've seen how they respond to adversity.
 And, in his basketball career at Texas, Kevin Durant hadn't experienced much adversity leading up the Big XII Tournament.
 In a storybook season, Durant smashed all sorts of freshman records and was already penciled in as the National Player of the Year.
 Instead of fading down the regular season stretch, Durant seemed to be elevating his game in preparation for the postseason.
-Brushing off concerns over four consecutive "subpar" games against ISU/OSU/BU/Tech in which he hadn't scored over 21 points, KD turned in three straight OMFG performances against OU, A&M, Kansas.
+Brushing off concerns over four consecutive "subpar" games against ISU/OSU/BU/Tech in which he hadn't scored over 21 points, KD turned in three straight OMG performances against OU, A&M, Kansas.
 The latter two were especially memorable, as he outgunned Acie Law IV in the best home game in my 6 years here, then went to Lawrence and scored 25 points in the first half.
 Longhorns fans had every right to feel optimistic heading into the Big XII Tournament.

 Fully stricken by KD fever, I made plans with two other friends to head to Oklahoma City for the Big XII Tournament.
 Since the tournament rightly started on Thursday (instead of freaking Wednesday), I was able to attend all my Thursday classes, then hit the road on Thursday night to drive to OKC.
 It's always tough when you make travel plans for the Big XII tournament, since there is always the dreaded possibility of the early exit.
 More so than any previous year, we felt we had room to be optimistic--we were playing Baylor.
 The same Baylor we had beaten 19 times in a row.
 The same Baylor team where, you know, they have a furry mascot that holds a sign that says "Sic 'em."
 We had bigger fish (and Jayhawks) to fry and our itinerary was set for a full weekend.